- Continuous Integration¶

 - Review Groups¶

-A group of users, often a team or set of owners on a component, that can be assigned as a targetted reviewer for a review request.
+A group of users, often a team or set of owners on a component, that can be assigned as a targeted reviewer for a review request.

 - Review Request¶